Skip to Content

 Disability Discrimination Attorneys in Fort Lauderdale

-Fighting Disability Discrimination During Hiring, Firing, Promoting, Training, and More
+Fighting Disability Discrimination During Hiring, Firing, Promoting, Training, & More

-The Americans with Disabilities Act (ADA) was passed in response to widespread discrimination against people with disabilities.
-It protects people with disabilities from discrimination in communications, public accommodations, transportation, governmental activities and employment.
-Most employers are prohibited from discriminating against qualified individuals with disabilities in hiring, firing, benefits, compensation, promotion, training and other aspects of employment.
-If you have a disability and have faced employment discrimination, contact an attorney from The Amlong Firm in Fort Lauderdale, Florida, to discuss your case.
+The Americans with Disabilities Act (ADA) was enacted in response to widespread discrimination against people with disabilities.
+It protects individuals from discrimination in communications, public accommodations, transportation, governmental activities, and employment.
+Most employers are prohibited from discriminating against qualified individuals with disabilities in hiring, firing, benefits, compensation, promotion, training, and other employment aspects.
+If you have a disability and have faced employment discrimination, contact a disability discrimination attorney from The Amlong Firm in Fort Lauderdale, Florida, to discuss your case.

 What Is A Disability?